flaviut/nim-by-example/content/procs.md

 ---
 # Procs

-Procedures in Nimrod are declared using `proc` and require that their parameter and return types be annotated.
+Procedures in Nim are declared using `proc` and require that their parameter and return types be annotated.
 After the types and parameters, an `=` is used to denote the start of the function body.
 Another thing to note is that procedures have uniform function call syntax, which means that they can called as both `foo(a, b)` or `a.foo(b)`.

 ``` nimrod
 proc fibonacci(n: int): int =